-An essential part of the supply chain process, any business with a need to purchase goods or services will be familiar with the ins and outs of public procurement.
+An essential part of the supply chain process, any business that needs to purchase goods or services knows the ins and outs of public procurement.
 From routine purchases of supplies to more formal tendering for larger infrastructural projects, procurement refers to any acquisition of goods and services by public bodies.
-At the very least, that’s the simple definition of procurement in the public sector, but there are also other factors, both internal and external, that can affect the process accordingly.
+And while that’s the simple definition of procurement in the public sector, there are many other factors, both internal and external, that can affect the process accordingly.

-With expectations and high standards to maintain and consider, public procurement is a process that requires integrity and honesty to carry out in the most cost-effective, beneficial manner possible.
-Here, we present a guide to procurement in the public sector, a handy manual for negotiators that touches on the process, its differences compared with private procurement, the legal frameworks surrounding as well as how Brexit might affect it later down the line.
+With expectations and high standards to take into consideration, public procurement is a process that requires integrity and honesty to carry out in the most cost-effective, beneficial manner possible.
+Here, we present a guide to procurement in the public sector, a handy manual for negotiators that touches on the process, how it differs from private procurement and the legal frameworks that surround it as well as how Brexit might affect things later down the line.

 The Process of Procurement: how to effectively execute acquisitions

-Procurement in the public sector can differ from business to business, with values and management styles to take into consideration.
-Generally, however, the broad strokes of the process can be the same.
-With several steps to navigate and variables affecting the process along the way, there are plenty of tips and approaches to help you effectively engage with your supplier.
+Procurement in the public sector can differ from business to business, with values and management styles to consider.
+Generally, however, the broad strokes of the process tend to be the same.
+With several steps to navigate and variables that affect the process along the way, there are plenty of tips and approaches to help you effectively engage with your supplier.

-From identifying the services and goods you need, to pin-pointing who you’ll be buying from, procurement requires fine-tuned navigation at all stages of the process, right up until your company makes a record of the transaction.
-In doing so, we offer some tips and advice along the way, so you and your company can leverage their skills in the best possible manner.
-Strong communication, data collection, and maintaining close relationships will all serve you well over the course of your business’ procurement strategy.
+From identifying the services and goods you need, to pin-pointing who you’ll be buying from, procurement requires fine-tuned navigation, right up until your company makes a record of the transaction.
+To help out, we’re offering some tips and advice along the way, so you and your company can leverage their skills in the best possible way.

 The differences between public and private procurement

-For private companies that exist mostly to make a profit, how does the process of procurement differ to the public sector?
-They might seem minor at first, but there are distinctions that separate the two.
-Since they don’t operate in the interests of the public, and aren’t constrained by legislation in the same way public companies are, there’s a certain amount of freedom afforded to private organisations.
+For private companies that exist to make a profit, how does the process of procurement differ to the public sector?
+Though they might seem minor at first, there are distinctions that separate the two.
+Since they don’t operate in the interests of the public, and aren’t constrained by legislation in the same way public companies are, there’s a certain amount of freedom afforded to private organisations for one.

 While public companies are required to spend money transparently, maintain regulatory compliance and share information with industry peers; private firms tend to be more competitive and secretive, owing to important returns that must be made.

 Looking to make the discrepancies between the two clearer?
-We’ve delved deeper into what makes their respective processes distinct, including methods of funding, management differences, and stakeholder involvement, right here.
+We’ve delved deeper into what makes their respective processes distinct, including methods of funding, management differences, and stakeholder involvement, below.

 The legal framework of procurement in the public sector

-As mentioned above, public procurement is surrounded by laws and regulations.
-But what exactly do these legal frameworks entail and how do they help public organisations best achieve their aims of procurement?
+Public procurement is surrounded by laws and regulations, but what exactly do these legal frameworks entail and how do they help public organisations best achieve their aims of procurement?